from TwistedSifter http://ift.tt/1MYdQvu

 col=c("#00526D","blue"), pch=c(1,NA))

-predict(pois.mod, newdata=data.frame(temp=32), type="response")
+.predict(pois.mod, newdata=data.frame(temp=32), type="response")

 ## 1